You know you’d never say this at an actual pub.

 That’s just one example of how even seemingly simple tasks like ordering a drink can open up a whole new set of German cultural knowledge.
-If you enjoy this type of learning, FluentU is a great place to practice the vocabulary in this post, among many other topics.
+If you enjoy this type of learning, FluentU is a great place to practice the vocabulary in this post—as well as German phrases, grammar and many other topics.

 Each video comes with interactive captions—click any word for an instant definition, native pronunciation, visual learning aid and links to other videos that have the word.
 That way you learn new words, plus how to use them in many contexts, while you watch.
 As you finish videos you’ll build up a vocabulary bank that you can review later, and FluentU will suggest new videos based on what you’ve already watched.